Things Cops Do That Are Illegal: What a Police Officer Can and Cannot Do

 If you are arrested, and you do want to speak to your lawyer (as you should), the police are not allowed to listen in.
 It is your right to have a private conversation with your counsel.

 This is a privileged conversation.
-If the police listen to the conversation, have your attorney speak directly with them, and not you.
+If the police listen to the conversation, have your attorney speak directly with them, and not you with what cops can and can’t do.

 The most important constitutional rights are your Fifth and Fourteenth Amendment rights to due process and your rights of the presumption of innocence.